astropy/specutils/docs/source/custom_loaders.rst

 * Relevant file extensions are either ``.txt`` or ``.dat``.
 * Dispersion (e.g., wavelength) values are in the first column (column index starts from 0).
-Its unit, if not explicitly defined (e.g., via IPAC header), will be set to Angstrom, which is also the default unit Pyfocal will use if no unit information is given.
+Its unit, if not explicitly defined (e.g., via IPAC header), will be set to Angstrom, which is also the default unit SpecViz will use if no unit information is given.
 * Flux values (data) are in the second column.
-Its unit, if not explicitly defined (e.g., via IPAC header), will be set to :math:`\textnormal{erg} \; \AA^{-1} \; \textnormal{cm}^{-2} \; \textnormal{s}^{-1}`, which is also the default unit Pyfocal will use if no unit information is given.
+Its unit, if not explicitly defined (e.g., via IPAC header), will be set to :math:`\textnormal{erg} \; \AA^{-1} \; \textnormal{cm}^{-2} \; \textnormal{s}^{-1}`, which is also the default unit SpecViz will use if no unit information is given.
 * Flux uncertainties are in the third column.
 The values are standard deviation (as opposed to variance).
 Its unit must be the same as flux values.